mshokrnezhad/L-Avversario/README.md

 ## Character Relationships

-The following outlines the key relationships and their nature, helping to visualize the character connections in the story:
+The following outlines the key relationships and their nature, helping to visualize the character connections in the story.
+This is extracted by [ChatGPT](https://chatgpt.com/).

 1. **Jean-Claude Romand - Florence Romand**
    - Label: Husband-Wife